Age Discrimination in Employment

 Waiver of ADEA Rights

-An employee may waive his or her rights under the ADEA at the request of an employer, in exchange for a severance package or other consideration.
+An employee may waive their rights under the ADEA at the request of an employer, in exchange for a severance package or other consideration.
 The ADEA sets out specific standards that must be met before a waiver of such rights can be considered knowing and voluntary.
 A valid ADEA waiver must:

 - Be in writing and understandable;